Updated April 2, 2019

 - Frame rate: Minimum 25fps

-Step 1: Click on the ‘+’ sign in the upper left of the screen to “upload a video”.
+Step 1: Open up your Pinterest accont and click on the ‘+’ sign in the upper right of the screen to then click “Create Pin”.

-Step 4: Add your description and website URL.
+Step 3: Add your title, description and destination link (URL)

-Step 7: Share the video with your people!
+Step 6: Share the video with your people!
 Grab the pin link and share on other social channels or your email list.
+This is a great way to extend reach for the pin, video and your website.

 That’s it!
 Now you know how to upload video to Pinterest.
 Easy peasy, right?

-If you’re a food and recipe blogger this is such a great tool for drawing in new followers.
+If you’re a video creator this is such a great tool for drawing in new followers.
 Create a board dedicated to your videos.
 Instead of titling it your blog videos get creative with the keyword search.
 Something like gluten-free recipe videos.

 Take Your Pinterest Marketing to the Next Level!